Open/Close Toolbox

 Morris (Irvine) 8 Years (married Sarah McGettigan, died 1913, Dunmore)

-Son of James and Catherine, James Martin, married Elizabeth Couch (daughter of James Couch and Mary Wheatley).
-He died in 1913 after ingesting Phenol, taken in mistake for rum.
+Son, James Martin Jnr, married Elizabeth Couch (daughter of James Couch and Mary Wheatley).
+James died in 1913 after ingesting Phenol, taken in mistake for rum.

 Isabella b.1854 (died 1868)